clmmn0/CSOPESY_MCO2/README.md

 4. Type and run `python CSOPESY_MCO2_Code.py` in the command prompt.
 5. Wait for the program to start.
 6. Fill up all needed input.
-7. Wait until the program has finished its execution.
+7. Wait until the program has finished executing.

 You may also run the program using applications like PyCharm or Visual Studio Code.